aorinevo/nyc-node-demo-reappsjs/README.md

 * run "maven clean install" from BloomiesCommonUI root
 * run "maven clean install --Dmaven.test.skip=true" in both NavApp/BloomiesNavApp and ShopNServe/BCOM roots.
 * run "maven jetty:run -o" in both NavApp/BloomiesNavApp/BloomiesNavAppWeb and ShopNServe/BCOM/BloomiesShopNServe

+Note: Typically, reapps --action=initBox will be run only once after which developers can use other API calls to make changes to their environments (i.e. reapps --action=updateSdpHost).

 ## API
 * Initialize everything!